ljw1004/csharpspec/README.md

 > Here is the body of the comment
 ```

-VB code blocks are like this:
+VB code blocks (which use the `Code` paragraph style) are like this:
 ```
 ``vb
 Dim x = "Hello"